 Still trailing by five points and running out of time, Shamet kept the ball in his hands and worked the ball up the court.
 In the right position, he pulled the trigger with Fox in his face.
 Fox was called for the foul while Shamet was in the shooting motion, and three made free throws erased Kentucky’s lead down to two points.

-Monk put Kentucky up five again with a 3-pointer.
-Off a broken down offensive set with Shamet firing from deep late in the shot-clock, Rashard Kelly pulled in the rebound and found Zach Brown for an open 3-pointer.
+Monk put Kentucky up five again with a three-pointer.
+Off a broken down offensive set with Shamet firing from deep late in the shot-clock, Rashard Kelly pulled in the rebound and found Zach Brown for an open three-pointer.

 Wichita State had their offense disrupted by pressure from Monk and Fox.
-With Monk in his face and time expiring, Wichita State forward Markis McDuffie fired an off-balance 3-pointer.
+With Monk in his face and time expiring, Wichita State forward Markis McDuffie fired an off-balance three-pointer.
 Monk blocked the shot.

 “It was clear what we were supposed to do, I just didn’t do exactly what we needed to do there down the stretch on a few possessions.”